The Science of Online Group Buying

 While her study has proven that social coupons under Groupon’s model couldn’t lead to more referrals, it seems to be working exceptionally well in Pinduoduo’s case.
 Why?

 She explains that in Groupon’s case, it is the platform (i.e., Groupon) that determines the group-buying opportunity for the customers.
 Groupon negotiates with retailers who decide whether they want to work with Groupon or not and under what terms.
 From the consumer’s perspective, they either take the offer or not.
 So they are not motivated to refer the coupon to their friends.

 “However, Pinduoduo allows its consumers to decide which product they want to form a group to get the discount.
 This gives them the sense of control and responsibility.
 The ‘leader’ who initiates a group is motivated to get his friends to purchase the same product together.
 And next time, when he is asked by his friends to purchase their deals, he can’t say no easily.
 This effect of social network creates the real ‘social’ coupon, which didn’t happen in the Groupon model.”

 “A good social coupon model is not just forming a group of people to enjoy quantity discounts.
 It is about motivating the customers to voluntarily form a group to enjoy quantity discounts.
 In Pinduoduo’s case, everyone acts voluntarily as a ‘salesperson’ of the product to their friends or acquaintances.
-That is what I consider Pinduoduo as a successful model creating real ‘social’ coupons.”
+That is why I consider Pinduoduo a successful model creating real ‘social’ coupons.”

 Lastly, culture also plays an important role in Pinduoduo’s success, the professor notes.